Bond Fund Duration: An Art, Not a Science

 Duration can provide guidance, but not certainty.

-Under normal circumstances, most high-quality bond portfolios' effective durations would have provided guidance about how those funds would respond to Treasury market shifts.
-Funds in both categories have occupied a wide range of duration territory, but not enough to explain such a broad dispersion of returns.
-And if that weren't odd enough, a nearly inverse phenomenon occurred as the market snapped back from the financial crisis in 2009.
+Under normal circumstances, portfolios' effective durations would have provided guidance about how those funds would respond to Treasury market shifts.
+Funds in both categories have occupied a wide range of duration territory, but nothing about the dispersion of their durations would have suggested such an extremely broad span of returns.
+And if that weren't odd enough, a nearly inverse phenomenon occurred as the market snapped back in 2009.